-There is still much that is unknown about how SARS-CoV-2 (also referred to as COVID-19), a new coronavirus, spreads.
+There is still much that is unknown about how SARS-CoV-2 (COVID-19), a new coronavirus, spreads.
 Coronaviruses are a large family of viruses that are common in several species of animals, including camels, cattle, cats, and bats.
 Animal coronaviruses can infect people and then spread between people.
 Person-to-person generally happens among close contacts (about 6 feet).
 Person-to-person spread is thought to occur mainly via respiratory droplets produced when an infected person coughs or sneezes.
-At this time, it is unclear if a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.95
+Evidence suggests that under certain conditions airborne transmission is possible as is transmission from contaminated surfaces.
+People who are infected but do not show symptoms can also spread the virus to others.97